Fox News Sports Huddle Newsletter: NCAA responds to transgender policy critics, Trump's 4 Nations final invite

 Welcome to the Fox News Sports Huddle Newsletter.

-WELCOME TO JOIN – U.S. men's hockey team executive Bill Guerin extended an invitation to President Donald Trump ahead of the 4 Nations Face-Off final between the United States and Canada, which is scheduled for Feb.
-19. Continue reading …
+WELCOME TO JOIN – U.S. men's hockey team executive Bill Guerin extended an invitation to President Donald Trump ahead of the 4 Nations Face-Off final between the United States and Canada, which is scheduled for Thursday night.
+Continue reading …

 UNDER THE MICROSCOPE – The NCAA's amended gender eligibility policy has come under scrutiny by some activist groups over apparent flaws that some argue could allow biological males to compete in women's sports.
 Continue reading …